-Error reporting for the plugin implementation: call this with fmt::format-like arguments.
+Error reporting for the plugin implementation: call this with std::format-like arguments.
+It is not necessary to have the error message contain a trailing newline.

 void threads (int n)

 Set the threading policy for this ImageOutput, controlling the maximum amount of parallelizing thread "fan-out" that might occur during large write operations.
 The default of 0 means that the global attribute("threads") value should be used (which itself defaults to using as many threads as cores; see Section Global Attributes).